 Esratul was chosen to be the capital of Leyvan due to its defensible, central position and its location as a site of great Convergence (a place of innate magical power).
 Its initial construction was that of a wooden motte and bailey as no quarries had been established.
+That has since changed as Hairflip quarry was secured and stone walls were erected around the Esratul.

-The Vanguard lives on the motte (in the wooden keep), where the current Greater Circles of Power are.
+The Vanguard lives on the motte (in Vanguard Keep), where Leyvan's first Greater Circles of Power are.
 They diverted some of the Turonian River (from Lake Turon) to course around Esratul for additional protection.
 Much of the farmland that has been cleared for use in Leyvan surrounds Esratul.
 Given the wild beasts of the island, venturing too far from the main road from Esratul to Anchor's Bay is a dangerous plan.
 That said, those who farm the lands near Esratul still forage within the nearby forest for resources.